[1]:

 operator=[qg.destroy, qg.sigmap])

-# second term of the couplings
+# second term of the coupling

 JCCouplingT2 = JCSystem.createTerm(